• Assortment of colorful round glass paperweights on a wood desk.

 I help people drive change - for themselves, their teams, their organizations, and their communities.
 As a coach and advisor, I work with leaders at all levels to figure out what they want, see themselves clearly, and present their capabilities confidently.
 We figure out what problems folks want to solve next, then find the holes in organizations or markets that they are most interested in filling.

 For more than two decades, I have focused on transforming organizations through my roles as a strategy consultant, team leader, and change manager.
 I have worked with teams from over 100 organizational clients across social, public, and private sectors.
+I have also coached hundreds of mid- to senior-level professionals along their career and leadership journeys.

 Credentials